Mistakes new managers make

 - Your boss is watching to confirm they promoted the right person

-- Your team is watching to work out what their new boss (you) will be like to work for
+- The team is watching to work out what their new boss (you) will be like to work for

 - Your peers are watching to see whether you are someone who values teamwork and collaboration

-The pressure and scrutiny of others is only exacerbated by the pressure we put on ourselves during the “honeymoon period”.
+The pressure and scrutiny of others are only exacerbated by the pressure we put on ourselves during the “honeymoon period”.
 What I have learned is that this self-imposed pressure can be the most limiting of all, as it causes us to hesitate to ask for help or to admit when we don’t know.
-We (mis) believe that we need to take charge, take control and have all the answers from day one.
+We misbelieve we need to take charge, take control and have all the answers from day one.

 At SkyeTeam we know that almost every new leader and especially first-time managers will make mistakes along the way.
 Here are seven of the most common mistakes new managers make, and more importantly what you can do to avoid them!

-Mistake 1: Not spending enough time with your new boss.
 Few leaders take the time to get clarity on their new role beyond reading the job description (if you have one!).
-Make sure to meet with your boss to ensure that you are both clear on; their expectations of you and your role; their leadership style; their perspective on your team (who are the stars and who are the ones who may need additional support); their expectations on the opportunities for change (and what needs to stay the same!) and key results to be achieve.
+Make sure to meet with your boss to ensure that you are both clear on; their expectations of you and your role; leadership style; their perspective on your team (who are the stars and who are the ones who may need additional support); expectations on the opportunities for change (and what needs to stay the same!) and key results to be achieve.
 In addition, this is an opportunity for you to share your expectations of your boss and what you need from them to ensure success, this is a partnership after all.
 Make sure that this is not a single conversation and that you meet regularly to review progress and receive feedback.

 What mistakes have you seen new managers make?
 And what advice do you have to avoid making those mistakes?